 A Guide to Drafty Windows

 The last thing you want in your home is drafty windows.
-They allow heated or cooled air escape your home while letting in outside temperatures.
+A drafty window can allow hot or cold air to escape your home while letting in the outside air.
 Why is this happening?
 Isn’t there a way to stop your windows from leaking once and for all?

 Window drafts are a common but serious problem.
 Not only will your home be less comfortable, but you’ll end up spending more money on your heating and cooling bills throughout the year.
 The good news is that there are several ways you can fix this problem.